hyundai-robotics/doc-hrscript/5-moving-robot/4-move.md

-# 5.4 move
+﻿# 5.4 move

 The move statement is a procedure for moving the robot.
 The format is as follows.

 ### Description

-The robot’s tool tip moves to the pose position.
+The robot"s tool tip moves to the pose position.

 ### Syntax